-This slap gets number one on the list purely out of balls and social importance.
-Sidney Poitier plays a detective from the North who has to come down to racist Mississippi in the 1960s to help out with a murder investigation.
-Racial tensions are stirred, and when one rich white guy doesn't feel like being questioned by a black man at 00:53 of this clip, he slaps Poitier.
+This slap gets number one on the list purely out of magnitude and social importance.
+Sidney Poitier plays a detective from the North who has to come down to Mississippi in the 1960s to help out with a serious investigation.
+Racial tensions are stirred, and when one rich white guy doesn't feel like being questioned by a Black man at 00:53 of this clip, he slaps Poitier.
 What does Poitier do?
-He bitch slaps the guy right back without a moment of hesitation.
-What follows is a poignant examination on the aftermath of a bitch slap, and hesitation over the proper course of action to take upon being slapped like... well, like a total bitch.

-Slapping a hysterical woman to calm her down is a common occurrence seen in many movies, and is often perceived as the only "socially acceptable" bitch slap we have.
-(Actually their are 37 sub-genres of bitch slaps, but that's another list altogether.)
-The best example of this, however, would have to be Airplane's take on the matter when an actual line forms of people hoping to take a crack at the hyperventilating woman embodying this cliche.
+Slapping a frantic woman to calm her down is a common occurrence seen in many old, comedic movies.
+The best example of this, however, would have to be this movie's take on the matter when an actual line forms of people hoping to take a crack at the hyperventilating woman embodying this cliché.

-The best of all the bitch slaps in this scene however (and there are many) would have to be Leslie Nielsen's second crack at her at 00:17, which is entirely unnecessary and therefore absolutely hilarious.Incidentally, women don't actually appreciate this kind of bitch slap as much as you might think.
-Actually, women generally don't appreciate ANY kind of bitch slap, so even if you're just trying to calm someone down we recommend wearing a protective cup just to be on the safe side.
+The best of all the b*tch slaps in this scene (and there are many) would have to be Leslie Nielsen's second crack at her at 00:17, which is entirely unnecessary and intended to be over-the-top.